garryrot/telekinesis/README.md

 First of all, because I can :3

 There have been several efforts to control toys with Skyrim in the past.
-Most of them read Papyrus log to control Vibration events.
-This projects tries a completely different approach to solve the problem from ground up by extending Papyrus.
+Most of the solutions read Papyrus log to control Vibration events.
+This projects tries a completely different approach, solving the problem from ground up by extending Papyrus.

-My approach aimes to give the device control directoy to mods, while removing a potential dependency on external processes, that makes modding harder.
+This can server multiple purposes:

+- Give the device control back to Papyrus Scripts, not depending on any external agent to control the device
+- Easier setup by removing external processes
+- Very fast reaction time

 ## Changelog